Agronomy Update

 Generics: Sometimes you get what you pay for

+I had it happen again today, someone told me that they did not need a surfactant or spray adjuvant because they had bought a generic and they had some left over.
+There are always ways to save money, but you are counting on these products to get the active ingredients into the targeted weeds or to get coverage on the plant you want to protect from disease.
+The adjuvant is the doorway to eliminate weeds.
+If you don’t get enough of the active ingredient into the plant, you are just feeding the weed population in your field a low dose of the active which is the pathway to creating resistant weeds.
+With fungicides, it is critical to get good coverage, plant tissue that is not protected will be entry points for the disease.
 Most of the actives we are using have become generic since just about everything is post patent now and anybody can produce products with the actives along with their surfactant package.
 The problem with surfactants and almost all adjuvants is that they are not regulated by the EPA like the active ingredients.
 The difference between the generics and the parent products, for example the glyphosate products, is usually the surfactants that are being used in the products to get them into the weed.
 Glyphosate or Roundup products are always being kicked around with prices and when it comes down to the difference in prices, it is 100% because of the quality of the surfactants used in the products or if they even have a surfactant in them at all.
 This is what makes the higher end Roundup products rain fast in about 15 minutes versus up to 2 hours on some of the cheapest products.
 I have read labels on some of the cheapest products and since the surfactants are not regulated, I have seen the labels go as far as stating “Adding a non-ionic surfactant at the recommendation of your local consultant may increase the efficacy of this product”.
 So, they are just leaving it up to whomever you call your local consultant, I guess.

 Anyone can make and sell adjuvants and as far as you know, they could be putting dish washing soap in a jug.
 If you buy an adjuvant made by a reputable company like Winfield United, CHS Inc, Wilbur Ellis, or any other major manufacturer, you will be getting products that have been tested and put into plot comparisons with competitors to make sure you see the results you need.
 Winfield United has an Innovation Center outside of St Paul, MN that we had a chance to tour this winter.
 They have made a huge investment in wind tunnels, greenhouses and laboratories to test their products and show results against all competitive products.
 Their chemist has found that several competitor products do not contain what they claim to.
 I tried to get the list of the products that they said were probably no more effective than water, but they were pretty professional about it, and I did not get the list, but we all know they are out there.